yktoo/yktoo.com/content/blog/posts/0223/index.en.md

     - /en/blog/post/223
 ---

-In the {{< intref "0222" "previous part" >}} I mentioned the "Bike Town" award given to Houten a few years ago.
+In the {{< a "0222" "previous part" >}} I mentioned the "Bike Town" award given to Houten a few years ago.
 This tiny geographical object has also won a number of other awards:

 <!--more-->